SESARLab/mfh-dl-performace-testing/thesis.md

 The standard ETL approach expects to extract data from different sources, apply some data transformation to adhere to the schema adopted to structure the data, and finally load it into the Data Warehouse.
 This process, also known as schema-on-write, allows efficient and fast reads operations at the cost of designing and maintaining a schema that describes the shape of the data.

-Data Lake is a term coined in 2011 by James Dixon [15], founder and former CTO of Pentaho: a Data Lake is a repository that stores large quantities and varieties of data in their raw format, independently from their source or structure.
+Data Lake is a term coined in 2011 by James Dixon [16], founder and former CTO of Pentaho: a Data Lake is a repository that stores large quantities and varieties of data in their raw format, independently from their source or structure.
 Unlike traditional Data Warehouses, which pursues an ETL approach, Data Lake systems use an Extract, Load, Transform (**ELT**) data processing paradigm.

 <figure>
     <img src="./content/Data Lake.jpg"/>
     <figcaption>Figure 4: ELT</subfigcaption
 </figure>
 ELT doesn't apply any prior data transformation since a Data Lake can store structured, semi-structured or unstructured data.
 Instead, data is ingested as soon as it becomes available in its raw format, allowing for fast write operations and the advantage of preserving the original data structure.
 Then, only during a particular analysis the required data is extracted and transformed in a structure suited to be interpreted, applying what is described as a schema-on-read process.

+<div style="page-break-after: always; visibility: hidden;"></div>

 ### 1.2 Hadoop

 Hadoop is an open-source framework that enables reliable, scalable, distributed computing.
-Started in 2002 as an open-source project by Doug Cutting and Mike Cafarella, that was developing a search engine capable to index 1 billion pages, the first version of Hadoop implemented two powerful computing concepts introduced by Google in 2003 and 2004: Google File System (**GFS**) [16], a scalable distributed file system for large distributed data-intensive applications, and MapReduce [17], a programming model for processing and generating large data sets.
+Started in 2002 as an open-source project by Doug Cutting and Mike Cafarella, that was developing a search engine capable to index 1 billion pages, the first version of Hadoop implemented two powerful computing concepts introduced by Google in 2003 and 2004: Google File System (**GFS**) [17], a scalable distributed file system for large distributed data-intensive applications, and MapReduce [18], a programming model for processing and generating large data sets.

 So, at its core, Hadoop is composed of two modules: storage and processing.
 The storage component is the Hadoop Distributed File System (**HDFS**), while the processing component is **MapReduce**.